CKHuang-public/UnBound/README.md

 This tool should be installed in all clusters.

-## Pre-requisites
+### Environment
 To set up this environment, you'll need:

-* A Kubernetes Cluster for Management
+* At least one Kubernetes Cluster for Management
 `A dedicated Kubernetes cluster will act as the UnBound management cluster, responsible for overseeing and coordinating other clusters.`
-* Multiple Kubernetes Member Clusters
+* At least one Kubernetes Member Clusters
 `Additional Kubernetes clusters that will be managed by the management cluster and on which the actual workloads will run.
 These are referred to as member clusters.`

 * Administrative Access and kubeconfig Files